Approximate Graph Colouring and the Crystal with a Hollow Shadow: Crystals

 \item $\mathcal{S}$ is a \emph{realisable} system of shadows if there exists a tensor $C\in\cT^{\bn}(\Z)$ such that $\Pi^\bn_\bi\ast C=S_\bi$ for each $\bi\in [q]^p_\rightarrow$. \end{itemize} \end{defn} In other words, a system of $p$-dimensional ``shadow'' tensors is realistic if the shadows are locally compatible with each other in the sense of the requirement~\eqref{eqn_condition_balanced_sums}, while it is realisable if it can actually be realised as the set of $p$-dimensional oriented projections of a single $q$-dimensional tensor.
 Notice that, for the set $\mathcal{S}$ to be nonempty, we must have $p\leq q$.
 Observe also that the tensors $S_\bi$ and $C$ are not required to be cubical.

-It is not hard to check that a realisable system of shadows is always realistic.
+Using Lemma~\ref{lem_proj_contr}, it is not hard to check that a realisable system of shadows is always realistic.
 As stated in the next theorem, it turns out that the two conditions are in fact equivalent. \begin{thm} Let $p,q\in\N$ and $\bn\in\N^q$.
 A $(p,\bn)$-system of shadows is realistic if and only if it is realisable. \end{thm}

+Theorem~\ref{thm_realistic_equals_realisable} is proved through a nested induction---first on the dimension of the shadows $S_\bi$ (i.e., $p$), and second on the sum of the sizes of the modes of the tensor $C$ that realises the shadows (i.e., $\bn^T\bone_q$).
+Lemmas~\ref{lem_1_dim_albums_are_truthful} and~\ref{lem_realistic_realisable_case_p_1} contain the base cases for the second and the first inductions, respectively.
+We note that the proof of Theorem~\ref{thm_realistic_equals_realisable}---as well as the proofs of Lemmas~\ref{lem_1_dim_albums_are_truthful} and~\ref{lem_realistic_realisable_case_p_1}---is constructive, as it directly provides a procedure to recover the tensor $C$ realising a given realistic system of shadows $\mathcal{S}$.
+See also Example~\ref{example_four_dimensional_crystal}, which illustrates this procedure applied to the problem of building a $4$-dimensional $2$-crystal having a given shadow.

-In order to establish that a realistic system of shadows is always realisable -- the non-trivial direction in Theorem~\ref{thm_realistic_equals_realisable} -- we start by showing that the problem is invariant under reflections of the tensors involved. \begin{lem} Let $p,q\in\N$, let $\bell\in [q]^q$ be such that $|\bell|=q$, and let $\bn\in\N^q$.
-If every realistic $(p,\bn_\bell)$-system of shadows is realisable then every realistic $(p,\bn)$-system of shadows is realisable. \end{lem} \begin{proof} Since every permutation can be expressed as the composition of inversions, it is enough to consider the case that $\bell$ is an inversion; in particular, $\bell_\bell=\ang{q}$.
+In order to establish that a realistic system of shadows is always realisable---the non-trivial direction in Theorem~\ref{thm_realistic_equals_realisable}---we start by showing that the problem is invariant under reflections of the tensors involved. \begin{lem} Let $p,q\in\N$, let $\bell\in [q]^q$ be such that $|\bell|=q$, and let $\bn\in\N^q$.
+If every realistic $(p,\bn_\bell)$-system of shadows is realisable then every realistic $(p,\bn)$-system of shadows is realisable. \end{lem} \begin{proof} For purely typographical reasons, in this proof we will adopt an in-line notation for the operation of tuple projection: Given tuples $\ba,\bb,\bc,\dots$ of suitable lengths, we will denote the iterated projection $\ba_{\bb_{\bc_{\dots}}}$ by $\ba\bb\bc\cdots$.